ivan-hc/AM/README.md

 **Description**:

 Shows the list of all the apps available, or just the AppImages.
+It can also be extended with additional flags (see "`--toolpack`").

 ------------------------------------------------------------------------
 ### `newrepo`, `neodb`